Houston Accident Lawyer Client Results

 Verdict against Nationwide Insurance Company in a Car Wreck Underinsured Motorist case in Travis County.
 Family was in bad wreck and the insurance company denied coverage.
 The jury found the insurance company had wrongfully denied coverage, and awarded damages to the family.

-Truck accident case.
-Case arose from catastrophic pile up on HW 290 involving 18 cars and three commercial trucks.
+Case arose from catastrophic pile up on HWY 290 involving 18 cars and three commercial trucks.
 Unfortunately, a man was mangled and killed in the pile up.
 The preparation for the case involved full animation of how the incident occurred.
 Over 60 depositions were taken of various witnesses before the case was resolved.

 Maritime accident settlement for Houston man who hurt his back while working off the coast of Africa.
 Discovery and depositions required of numerous overseas witnesses.
 Opponent was partner in one of Houston’s most reputable insurance defense firms, Baker Hostetler.